R2eem/2022-GP1-19/README.md

 A new graduation project.

 ## Introduction
-Tiryaq project is an Android app, will be launched in Saudi Arabia.
+Tiryaq project is an Android app and admin dashboard , will be launched in Saudi Arabia.
-It's an app that gives you the opportunity to order your medications from the nearest pharmacies for pickup.
+It's a system that gives you the opportunity to order your medications from the nearest pharmacies for pickup.

 Our goal from this project is to: